Frax USD (frxUSD) — Risk Report

 - Backing concentration.
 The ≈90% Superstate exposure (USTB + USCC) vs the “diversified custodians” marketing — watch for the live split to be re-confirmed either way.

 - Multisig / upgrades.
-The 3-of-5 owner (
+The 4-of-7 owner (

-0xB174…3f27) can upgrade with no delay.
-Any implementation upgrade, or resolution of the Dec 2025 patch allegation, would be material. - USDC-exit depth.
+- USDC-exit depth.
 The Superstate USDC buffer and Curve USDC-pairing depth are the real exit constraint — more than headline float.

 - FXB redemption asset.
 Note that Frax Bonds (FXBs) currently redeem to Legacy FRAX on mainnet, not frxUSD — the Fraxtal upgrade making frxUSD the FXB underlying was still being audited at last check.
 Verify before relying on it.